-The first wave of the coronavirus pandemic saw grassroots, worker-led organizations independently crop up across Canada to provide relief and resources to those employed by the restaurant industry.
+The first wave of the coronavirus pandemic saw grassroots, worker-led organizations independently crop up across Canada to provide relief and resources to those employed in the restaurant industry.
 Now, as the number of cases tied to the second wave of the pandemic continues to swell, some of these same organizations have formed a coalition to lobby for legislation that addresses the ongoing inequities in the sector.

 After launching in October with seven partner organizations, the Canadian Restaurant Workers Coalition (CRWC) published a petition on Friday seeking immediate government action on issues that have both predated and been exacerbated by the crisis.
 Its goal is to “ensure basic labour standards” are met for hospitality workers in Canada, which make up the fourth largest employment sector in the country.
 The petition has already amassed close to 3,000 signatures.

-“The pandemic exposed the frailties of our particular industry, but any person who’s ever worked in a restaurant can tell you that, at some point, they’ve encountered something that’s been questionable, be it harassment, tip discrepancy, uncompensated hours, or something else,” says Sarah Bailey, co-founder of CRWC, and the architect behind the The Full Plate, a Toronto-based nonprofit providing access to mental health services, legal aid, and other resources for hospitality workers.
+“The pandemic exposed the frailties of our particular industry, but any person who’s ever worked in a restaurant can tell you that, at some point, they’ve encountered something that’s been questionable, be it harassment, tip discrepancy, uncompensated hours, or something else,” says Sarah Bailey, co-founder of CRWC, and the architect behind The Full Plate, a Toronto-based nonprofit providing access to mental health services, legal aid, and other resources for hospitality workers.
 “Our thinking is: If we can harness the almost two million workers in our industry, the government will have to pay attention.”

 For its first order of business, the CRWC has outlined three demands seeking: 1) permanent changes to employment insurance, which has historically disadvantaged restaurant workers whose unusual and at times unreported hours and tip-based income may have previously disqualified them from benefits; 2) fair and standardized wages and hours, and mechanisms in place to ensure these are being respected; and 3) adequate health protections, such as universal requirements for PPE and contact tracing amid the pandemic, and federally mandated paid sick leave for all restaurant workers.